bkatler/MockBroadbandNow/README.md

 Although I have experience with using APIs and Web Scraping to extract data, that felt too far beyond my job responsibilities to justify all the extra work.
 Because of this, I deicded to use synthetic data generated from ChatGPT.
 This did cause some issues (more on that later), but you can view the tables it created in the [Data Folder](Data/).
 You can also check out my ERD [here.](Visuals/ERD.png)

 To publicly host the database (which is required for Looker), I created a Postgres RDS instance.
-From there, I used SQL to [Create the tables](SQL/create_database.sql) and uploaded the CSVs inside DBeaver.
+From there, I used SQL to [create the tables](SQL/create_database.sql) and uploaded the CSVs inside DBeaver.

 ### 3. Exploratory Data Analysis (EDA)

 I conducted EDA using SQL to generate insights.
 I followed a clear format of asking a relevant business question, creating an expected output from my analysis, coding the solution, analyzing the result, and continuing on any follow up analysis that could help explain the data.
-To see my full analysis, [click here](SQL/EDA.SQL) (most of my analysis ultimately did not turn into visualizations).
+To see my full analysis, [click here](SQL/EDA.sql) (most of my analysis ultimately did not turn into visualizations).

 ### 4. Creating Looker Dashboard

 For the first part of my analysis, I wanted to create a general dashboard to track performance for a specific product (in this case, plans).
-Because of how small the data model was, I used one Looker data source for the whole report, which can be [seen here](SQL/Plan_Dashboard).
+Because of how small the data model was, I used one Looker data source for the whole report, which can be [seen here](SQL/Plan_Dashboard.sql).
 With the data source created, I made a [simple dashboard](https://lookerstudio.google.com/reporting/c01857a2-735a-4fdd-aa11-5c88c66c2184).
 These interactive visuals and filters enable stakeholders to assess product performance across various verticals.

 ### 5. Visualizing Tailored Insights

 While the Looker dashboard is great at providing flexibility, I wanted to also create tailored visuals that could be used in a presentation for stakeholders.
-I used excel to accomplish this by extracting key queries from my SQL analysis and [transforming them in Excel](Visuals/EDA_Analysis.xslx) to create focused visuals.
+I used excel to accomplish this by extracting key queries from my SQL analysis and [transforming them in Excel](Visuals/EDA_Analysis.xlsx) to create focused visuals.
 I used this to [create a slideshow](https://docs.google.com/presentation/d/1dRfCK8D86d85M3UvbVXXQDfnP_zTiwXUcFWEIbFwrzw/edit?usp=sharing) which highlights the main takeaways from the data in the project and shows actionable insights.

 ## Key Lessons from Project